ClearGDPR/ClearGDPR/README.md

 ![Logo](logo.png)

-## Overview
+## Introduction

-Regardless of your data stores, ClearGDPR allows you to install on-premise or in the cloud, a complete web based GDPR compliance tool, with Blockchain anchored chain-of-custody records.

-This repository contains implementation of the ClearGDPR platform as well as an example UI for the data subjects to demonstrate how developers can integrate with the ClearGDPR APIs and have a drop-in style compliance enabled for their project.
+ClearGDPR offers front-end SDK and HTTP API to allow your website to manage user personal data according to the GDPR articles.
+Blockchain technology is used as an immutable audit log.

+ClearGDPR can be implemented by 2 different ways:
+- ElementSDK (set of ReactJS component - recommended - easiest).
+- API (HTTP API).

 # Table of contents